Daniel-KM/Omeka-S-module-BulkEdit/README.md

 and Admin > Media.
 Simply select specific resources or all, then click Go, then select and config the process to do.

+To improve search of resources, you can use module [Advanced Search Plus], that allows to search by creation date, modification date, or by visibility.

 The job is launched directly when specific resources are selected, and in the background when all resources are selected.